Comparative studies of the Roman and Han empires: History

 In 2021, Jakobson contributed to another volume devoted to the comparison of Greece, Rome and China.
 This article focuses more on differences between the First Emperors.
 Coming from the monarchic background, Qin Shi Huangdi had a simpler life than Augustus who had to fake an elaborate republican façade to cover his monarchy.
 Contributing to the same volume, David Engels suggested that a comparison between the rise of the Roman and the Chinese emperors should not be confined to parallels between Augustus and Qin Shi Huangdi alone, but has to include Caesar and the advent of the Han dynasty.
 The abrupt rules of Julius Caesar and the Qin Dynasty were followed in both cases by civil wars and then stable universal monarchy.
 This approach allows us to see two "closely mirroring" political evolutions and hence supposes structural dynamics.

+A comparative monograph from the official Chinese perspective was published by expert on ethnicity Pan Yue.

 Political pattern

 One of the most appealing reasons for historians to begin comparing Han China and Roman Empire, is their synchronous ascent to political hegemony over the Mediterranean and East Asia respectively.
 The two exhibit an "extraordinary" synchronism: